taygungdmr/SWE-573/README.md

 Brief description of the "Health Watch" project can be found on <a href="https://github.com/taygungdmr/SWE573Fall16_TaygunGokdemir/wiki/Health-Watch-Project,-Bogazici-University-Fall-2016">Abstract</a> page.

+High-level requirements can be found on <a href="https://github.com/taygungdmr/SWE573Fall16_TaygunGokdemir/wiki/Requirements">here</a>.

 Mock Up designs and annotations related can be found on <a href="https://github.com/taygungdmr/SWE573Fall16_TaygunGokdemir/wiki/Mock-Up-Design-&-Annotation">Mock Up Design</a> page.

 The following equivalients will be included as functional features: